SamFratantonio/IT1025Fall2020FullTerm/Lab5A/readme.md

 Then explain the encryption here: Turning the wheel changes the letter each "original" letter corresponds  with, so turning it once would make A = B, B = C, etc.

 * Type a message in the "Frequency Fingerprint Exploration" box and a) Explain the result.
 b) Would it be different for different languages?
+   * It shows a graph of how many times each letter was typed, it would most likely be different for other languages, especially those that are not based on latin.

 * What is a "Polyalphabetic cipher?"
 Type a message in the "Polyalphabetic Exploration" box as well as a shift word.